developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<ShowLicenseConfirmation value="1"/>

 ### EnableZoom
-**Applies to Android only**.
+**Applies only to Android**.
 Sets whether the WebView should use its built-in zoom mechanisms.
 Enabled by default.

 **Possible Values**: